 A Cinematic Centennial Celebration of the Russian Revolution Presents

-The Los Angeles Workers Center and Hollywood Progressive co-present the revolutionary classic Storm Over Asia.
+The Los Angeles Workers Center and Hollywood Progressive co-present the revolutionary classic Strike.

 Where: The L.A.
 Workers Center, 1251 S. St. Andrews Place, L.A., CA 90019.

-This screening of Storm Over Asia is the sixth in a monthly film series running through November 2017 to commemorate and celebrate the 100th anniversary of the February and October 1917 Revolutions in Russia, and 1905’s mass uprisings.
+This screening of Strike is the fourth in a monthly film series running through November 2017 to commemorate and celebrate the 100thanniversary of the February and October 1917 Revolutions in Russia, and 1905’s mass uprisings.
 All 10 films screened during these 10 months are Soviet cinema classics, among the greatest political films ever made.
-See the entire schedule at: http://hollywoodprogressive.com/russian-revolution/.

 Before each screening at the L.A.
 Workers Center a speaker briefly introduces each film and filmmaker.
 After the movie the speaker will make additional remarks, followed by a Q&A. Light refreshments are served.
 These black and white, silent films, with English subtitles, and musical soundtracks, are screened under imperfect conditions, although this is a chance to see them projected on a big screen.
 Admission is free, although donations and potluck contributions are accepted.
 Screenings start at 7:30 p.m. on the fourth Friday of each month.
 Film historian/critic Ed Rampell, author of Progressive Hollywood, A People’s Film History of the United States, is the series’ programmer/co-presenter.
 For info: email@example.com.